 As far as selling a house?
 I just do not believe that can occur except under an exceptional circumstance. ( please note that nothing can be sold, executed on or levied until the collector sues you and wins…and if you hire a good consumer attorney that likely is not going to happen).
 The average credit card case that I see is for a debt of between $5000 and $10000.
 Even if the credit card company or collection agency wins the case, that simply is not a large enough amount to have your home sold to pay off the judgment.
 (A lien can be placed, though, that would have to be paid upon sale of the house).

 From time to time, we see other threats including physical threats, threats to have you arrested, threats to have you fired from your job, threats to tell your employer/family/friends that you don’t pay your bills, and some others, but these threats are usually only made by the really shady collectors.
 These threats shouldn’t concern you because they’re not going to follow up on any of them.
 The reason that these threats are made is because they are effective.
-There are many people in your position, that is, dealing with a debt collector.
+There are many people in your position, facing the same circumstances, and most do not know their rights.
 Statistics that we have seen show that 90% of the people who are contacted by a debt collector do not consult with an attorney and then they either make payments to the debt collector or “put their head in the sand” and do nothing.
 Debt collectors know this for a fact… they know that the scare tactics work and they know that most people are not going to consult a consumer attorney.
 They get paid when you make a payment, so its in their best interests to use everything that they can to make you pay, whether its legal or not.
 Call us before you call them.
 Whether you hire us or not, the information that you receive will at least give you some piece of mind.

 If you have are facing debt collector threats from a credit card company or a collection agency, whether its on a credit card, student loan, personal loan, auto loan or other, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim